 Part 2 of this Practice Statement is intended to provide APVMA officers with further specific guidance about managing information when considering and processing applications involving use of a reference product.

-3. PART 1: General guidance to APVMA officers about managing information
+3. Part 1: General guidance to APVMA officers about managing information

 3.1.
 Understanding the different types of information

-The same piece of information or data held by the APVMA can (and often will) fall under two or more categories of information.
+The same piece of information or data held by the APVMA can (and often will) fall under 2 or more categories of information.
 These categories, and the different obligations that attach to them, are described in more detail below

 3.2.
 Official Information